oneapi-src/oneAPI-samples/AI-and-Analytics/Getting-Started-Samples/Intel_Extension_For_TensorFlow_GettingStarted/README.md

 Third party program Licenses can be found here: [third-party-programs.txt](https://github.com/oneapi-src/oneAPI-samples/blob/master/third-party-programs.txt)

-## Running Samples on the Intel&reg; DevCloud
-If you are running this sample on the DevCloud, skip the Pre-requirements and go to the [Activate Conda Environment](#activate-conda) section.

 ## Pre-requirements (Local or Remote Host Installation)

 TensorFlow* is ready for use once you finish the Intel AI Tools installation and have run the post installation script.